-What's on in Birmingham
+Hotels in Birmingham

 Birmingham might be the UK’s second city but there’s nothing second rate about it.
 Chic shops and fascinating heritage?
 Check.
 Buzzing nightlife and contemporary culture?
 Check.
 Multicultural with a thriving industry?
 Check.
 Still not convinced?
 Come stay at one of our Birmingham hotels, and we bet you’ll be charmed by Brum’s big-city culture faster than you can say Cadbury Bournville.
+We’ve created this handy local guide to help you make the most of your stay.

 - Cadbury World